-Home » Business Email Etiquette Blog » How to Handle Errors in Business Email Mailings
+Home » Business Email Etiquette Articles » Tips to Handle Errors in Business Email Mailings

 How to handle Business Email Mailing Errors.

 We are only human.
-I’ve yet to run into anyone who is perfect or has never made a mistake.
-The fact is that mistakes can be avoided by having a process in place that you follow every time.
+I’ve yet to encounter anyone who is perfect or has never made a mistake.
+However, errors can be avoided by having a process in place that you follow every time.

 It’s how you react and address those mistakes that separate credible professionals from those businesses that are not viewed as trustworthy.
-So which do you want to be considered to be?
+So, which do you want to be considered?

 Business Mailings Require Priority Attention

-Like me, I bet you are on a bunch of mailing lists of companies you do business with.
-Add to the list other professionals and thought leaders you like to follow and hear from.
+Like me, I bet you are on many mailing lists of companies you work with.
+Add other professionals and thought leaders you like to follow and hear from to the list.

-But, what happens when a link contained within is either “404 Not Found”, does not take you to where the email stated it would, or contains oversights and errors?
-Do you hit delete, go and search the site or click away?
+But what happens when a link within the email is either “404 Not Found,” does not take you to where the email stated it would, or contains oversights and errors?
+Do you hit delete, go and search the site, or click away?

-If it is something I am interested in, I’ll go to the site look on the blog for the original post to see if the error was corrected there.
+If I am interested, I’ll go to the site and look at the blog for the original post.
 Beyond that, I tend to click away.
 I’m busy; I have better things to do.
 Opportunity lost.

-In most cases, within a few hours, a corrective follow-up is received.
-Some handle their errors properly, while other companies don’t seem to notice or acknowledge the mistakes in their mailings.
+In most cases, a corrective follow-up is received within a few hours.
+Some handle their errors properly, while others don’t notice or acknowledge the mistakes in their mailings.

 Have a System in Place

 Mistakes are generally due to a lack of final review and communication.
-If you are a sole-prop, however, the onus is on you.
+However, if you are a sole proprietor, the onus is all on you.

-When you have a staff, the sales folks need to double-check with the tech folks to make sure that they are ready for customers to be sent to that new page, survey, or information that the email is promoting.
-Then some seem not to proofread their mailings or how they will display to their recipients.
-Resulting in missing graphics, poor design, and broken links.
+When you have a staff, the sales folks need to double-check with the tech folks to ensure they are ready for customers to be sent to that new page, survey, or information the email promotes.
+Then, some seem not to proofread their mailings or how they will display them to their recipients, resulting in missing graphics, poor design, and broken links.

 And a pretty poor impression.
 Time to get a process or system in place for review before that send or publish button is pushed.